ThiBsc/myFirefoxAddons/README.md

 # youtube-remote
-A firefox AddOn to control a youtube tab.
+A Firefox Add-on to control a youtube tab.
 If you have several Youtube tabs, it controls the first one.

 ![addon](screenshot/addon.png)